 8 – Chipa So’o (Corn Bun Filled with Meat)

-Chipa so’o can be filled with hundreds of a differing types of filling.
+Chipa so’o can be filled with one or more of hundreds of different types of filling.
 However, the most common you’ll find in Paraguay are pastries filled with minced beef.

 The minced beef is mixed with onion, bell pepper, fat, butter, oregano, ground chili, and salt.
 Once ready, it is spread upon a bun of dough, which is finally sealed and cooked in an oven until golden brown.

 Chicharô Trenzado, or Chicharrón in Spanish, is a meat dish consisting of strips of marinated beef or pork that are braided before cooking.

 Left to sit in a marinade of sour orange juice and plenty of salt, the strips of meat are commonly cold cuts with more fat.

 Three strips are commonly braided together, but some Chicharo Trenzado have as many as five different strips of meat.
 Once braided, the meat is cooked in a pot until the fat has reduced and the flavor has intensified.

 Chicharô trenzado is a dish enjoyed at many festivities and celebrations.
 Like many other Paraguayan meals, it is commonly served with cassava.

 Tereré is a refreshing, nutritious beverage, and it’s the national drink of Paraguay.
 The dish is so popular, it even has a day named after it.
 Since 2011, the last Saturday of February has been known as ‘National Day of Tereré.’